EmotionCognitionLab/ET-remove-artifacts/README.md

 After creating your data structure, save it as a .mat file (e.g., `save('name_of_file.mat','S')`).

-For a programmatic example of creating the data structure S from an eye-tracker's raw data file, take a look at the ET_ReadFile.m function and ReadRawData_Script.m in the RawData2Structure directory (example data from an SMI eye-tracker).
+For an example script that creates the data structure `S` from an eye-tracker's raw data file, take a look at the ET_ReadFile.m function and ReadRawData_Script.m in the RawData2Structure directory (example data from an SMI eye-tracker).

-**Important Notes**: The "smp_timestamp" values need to be in units of seconds.
-The arrays in the "sample", "smp_timestamp", and "valid" sub-fields need to be the same size.
+**Important Notes**: The `smp_timestamp` values need to be in units of seconds.
+The arrays in the `sample`, `smp_timestamp`, and `valid` sub-fields need to be the same size.
-Valid values are represented by 1's - some eye-trackers report invalid samples as 1's, so make sure to invert these in that case. ß
+The `valid` sub-field should be an array of 1's and 0's, where 1's indicate the sample is valid.
+Some eye-trackers record *invalid* samples as 1's, so make sure to invert these in that case.

 ### Loading Data

 To run as a standalone desktop app, simply launch the app.
 Alternatively, you can run ET_RemoveArtifacts_App.mlapp from the Matlab command window if you have a new enough version of Matlab.
 To load the data, go to File -> Load data structure (see below).